-In the co-managed case, the model proposes some options to define the management address family (IPv4 or IPv6) and the associated management address.
+In the co-managed case, the model defines options for the management address family (IPv4 or IPv6) and the associated management address.

 6.11.
 Routing Protocols

 "routing-protocol" defines which routing protocol must be activated between the provider and the customer router.
 The current model supports the following settings: bgp, rip, ospf, static, direct, and vrrp.